devopzilla/devx-docs/docs/standard-library.md

 # 📦 Standard library

-Traits and transformers you can use out of the box.
+Traits, transformers, and components you can use out of the box.

+The standard library of packages is hosted here https://github.com/devopzilla/guku-devx-catalog.

 ## Drivers